Poulette2002/Video-Search/README.md

 the interface, you must run the file interface.py.
 You need the llibrairies tkinter, tkVideoplayer and tkvideo.

+![Results for the search "tie" & "chair"](images/Capture%20d%E2%80%99e%CC%81cran%202022-08-19%20a%CC%80%2021.47.18.png)

 #### • How does the interface work?

 When you lunch the interface.py script, a tkinter window opens.
 You can add as many keywords you want thanks to the button Add a Keyword (it creates a new entry box).
-If too many entry box, are add, it is not a problem.
-Once you enter all the keywords you want (one per entry box), you can use the Search button.
+If too many entry box, are added, it is not a problem.
+Once you entered all the keywords you want (one per entry box), you can use the Search button.
 It will show you all the shots where all the keywords you entered were predicted by our models.
 When you click on a picture, the video of the shot is played on the right corner of the interface.
+The video number and the tmecodes are printed and a link to submit the frame to the API is printed in the terminal.

 #### How to run ?

 -   **Download the files**

-    Inside a folder DB (that the path need to be change in line 7 of the file created.py), please download the videos and folders with the same names :
+    Inside a folder (that the path need to be change in line 7 of the file createdb.py), please download :

     -   Inside a folder video : all the 100 whole videos

-    -   Inside a folder video_split : all the 100 folder
-        video_split_000XX with the split videos

     -   Inside a folder keyframe : all the 100 folder video_split_000XX
-        with the keyframes for every split video
+        with the keyframes for every split video (dowload and unzip the file keyframe.zip frome the google drive)

+    -   the folder json

+    -   the file time.json

 -   **Fill the data base**